allainaleyran/CS3/q1/q1_sg2_a2.md

 | [] Does the algorithm check if the list is empty?<br>[] Does it handle invalid inputs (like letters instead of numbers)?<br>[]  Does it avoid crashing when inputs are unusual? | [] Does the algorithm check if the list is empty?<br>[] Does it handle invalid inputs (like letters instead of numbers)?<br>[]  Does it avoid crashing when inputs are unusual? |

 **6. Final Answer**

 **Based on your answers from 1 to 5, which one is the better algorithm that you will use to solve the problem of finding the highest number?
 Why?
 Summarize your answer.**
+- Based on our answers, PseudoCode 1 is the better algorithm to use to find the highest number.
+It is more efficient as it uses only one loop with no unnecessary repeated comparisons.
+It is also easier to understand, test, and debug if problems arise.
+Hence, we would choose PseudoCode 1 as the better solution.